 “This is the most exciting venture I have been involved in and I am sure the results will speak for themselves”, says designer and partner Xanthe White.
 Visit Xanthe’s website at xwd.co.nz

 Enter the courtyard of Daltons Plantation under the arched blossoms and through the hand crafted gates, to discover an area bordered by fig tress, berries, citrus, chillian guavas and hedging.
 Great swirls of leptonella grow beneath your feet as you pass the water feature pond, up the steps planted with pratia and into the Homestead.
-A delightful spot to relax and unwind with your coffee, muffin or lunch.

 The Lawn Vista